krystalgamer/krystalgamer.github.io/_posts/spidey-decomp-status-july.md

 ```

 Which implies the characters of `needle` must exist in `hay` sequentially but not a **strict sequence**.
 I looked at the disassembly and indeed the decompilation was wrong.
-Two registers got assigned the same variable in the decompilation for some reason.
+Two registers got aliased to the same variable in the decompilation for some reason.

 ## Deoptimizing MSVC